jonstout/VCE/README.md

 5. You will be asked to provide a password for the `tsds_ro` mongodb user, enter any password: `...`
 6. You will be asked to provide a password for the `tsds_rw` mongodb user, enter any password: `...`
 7. It will then initialize the mongo database with necessatry databases and collections.
 Please enter `y` when asked 'Are you sure?'
-8. Lastly, edit `/etc/simp/tsds/config.xml` and change the tsds usrl to `http://<hostname>/tsds/services/push.cgi`, set user to `tsds_rw`, and set password to the value provided in step 6.
+8. Lastly, edit `/etc/simp/tsds/config.xml` and change the tsds usrl to `http://<hostname>/tsds/services/push.cgi`, set user and password the web credentials of the VCE **admin** user.

 #### Grafana Setup
-Grafana which will render network statistics.
+Grafana provides network statistic graphs.

 1. **Grafana configuration:** The grafana runs on localhost and need not be directly access by unauthorized user.
 So in order to make sure only vce users can access grafana, edit `/etc/grafana/grafana.ini` and perform below steps: